 Give items a quick lift up with a simple pulley system.
 This is a fun way to send up secret messages between kids or carry up extra items without overloading little hands that still need to climb the ladder.

 Replace the Roof

 Similar to your house, having a good roof overhead will protect your playset and help extend its life.
 This process is simple enough to be a weekend DIY project.
 Follow our tutorial for all the details.

 Add a few Decorative Elements

-Have fun dressing up the elevated “playhouse” space with outdoor curtains, a small area rug, and a pillow or two.
+The simplest way to refresh your playset is adding a little decorative fun.
+Dress up the elevated “playhouse” space with outdoor curtains, a small area rug, and a pillow or two.
 Something to make it a little more fun and cozy.